How to Hike the Corona Arch Trail in Moab

 The Corona Arch trail is an awesome short, dog-friendly hike right outside Moab leading to a huge arch.
 Get the full guide here.

-One of my favorite hikes around Moab is up to Corona Arch.
+One of my favorite things to do around Moab, Utah is to hike up to Corona Arch.
 It’s a fairly easy hike, requires very little planning, is dog-friendly, and the climax is a huge natural sandstone arch that rivals anything in nearby Arches National Park.

 Whether you’re looking to beat the crowds, bring your pup, or simply experience Southern Utah’s red rock landscapes, hiking the Corona Arch trail is absolutely worth it.
 In this post, I share all the details you need to know to have a great hike.